-Inclusive Excellence Teaching Strategies for ASU Faculty and Instructors
+Inclusive Excellence Teaching Strategies

 This list of best practices for diversity and inclusion are designed to support faculty and instructors across all disciplines.
 These recommendations result from our campus climate data, the literature on educational equity and inclusive teaching, and from insights made by Appalachian faculty, staff, and students.
 They are designed to advance academic excellence for all students and to help prepare students for an ever-growing diverse and global world.